The tale of a seasoned developer — Part I

-Those were the days when I also started going around Italy to work in the project.
+Those were the days when I also started going around Italy to work on the project.
 Mostly Ivrea (in Olivetti, where I was working on the C driver for the card reader), Milano and Roma (Poste Italiane, which also was our base).

 That experience gave me full control of the C language and a lot of fun interfacing hardware over serial and parallel interfaces.

 When the project ended, I returned to Florence to start on some minor, internal projects.
-It was at that time when Internet started to be “a thing”.
-For a couple of years before that (at the very beginning of the 90s) I was using a 286DX as my home computer.
+It was at that time when the Internet started to be “a thing”.
+For a couple of years before that (at the very beginning of the 90s) I was using a 286DX as my home personal computer.
 I also bought for it a Usrobotics modem (28.8K) and I was using it to access the BBS.
-Nothing special, again: the importance of being “on line” was crashing spectacularly with the phone bills and the need to share the phone with all the other members of my family.
+Nothing special, again: the importance of being “online” was crashing spectacularly with the phone bills and the need to share the phone with all the other members of my family.

-Instead of hacking my future on internet on cool technologies, at home I was writing another management software: Costico, an acronym for a system intended to be the management system for a not-so-small farm.
+Instead of hacking my future on the internet on cool technologies, at home I was writing another management software: Costico, an acronym for a system intended to be the management system for a not-so-small farm.
 It took me (and my client) quite a lot of time to close this deal, but we finished it.
-I even bought my first laptop to work on it while in business trips.
+I even bought my first laptop to work on it while on business trips.

 Costico was written in what everybody was using at that time to write (small) management software, that is Clipper (DB3).
 It was basically a scripting language and a “compiler” around a database.
-An “SQL” which also gave you a way to write user interfaces, dialog boxes, form validation and a lot of other utilities.
+An “SQL” also gave you a way to write user interfaces, dialog boxes, form validation and a lot of other utilities.
 Maybe not cool, but very, very effective.

 My text editor of choice at that time was Brief.
 I loved Brief, and it stayed with me for a long period of time, until I had to start using Visual Basic.
 Sometimes I (rarely) alternated it with SPFPC.